Courage-1984/Dataset-Forge/docs/README_full.md

 - **🧹 Sanitize Images**: Comprehensive, interactive image file sanitization.
 Each major step (corruption fix, copy, batch rename, ICC to sRGB, PNG conversion, remove alpha, metadata removal, steganography) is prompted interactively with emoji and Mocha color.
 Steganography checks prompt for steghide and zsteg individually, and the summary reports both.
 A visually distinct summary box is always shown at the end, including zsteg results file path if produced.
 All output uses the Catppuccin Mocha color scheme and emoji-rich prompts.
 Menu header is reprinted after returning to the workflow menu.
 - **🌳 Enhanced Directory Tree**: Directory tree visualization using emojis
 - **🧹 Filter non-Images**: Filter all non image type files
+- **🗂️ Enhanced Metadata Management**: Batch Extract Metadata: Extract EXIF/IPTC/XMP from all images in a folder to CSV or SQLite using exiftool and pandas/SQLite.
+View/Edit Metadata: View and edit metadata for a single image (EXIF, IPTC, XMP) using Pillow and exiftool.
+Filter by Metadata: Query and filter images by metadata fields (e.g., ISO, camera, date) using pandas/SQLite.
+Batch Anonymize Metadata: Strip all identifying metadata from images using exiftool, with robust error handling and progress.

+> **Dependencies:** Requires [exiftool](https://exiftool.org/) (external), pandas, and SQLite (Python stdlib).

 ## ⚙️ System & Settings